Gender Dynamics and Homophily in a Social Network of LLM Agents: Results

 \subsection{Structural features of the followership network}

-We begin by describing the followership network of Chirpers (Figure~\ref{fig:Net52}).
-For detailed definitions and the complete results, see ESM, Sections E and F. Social networks are typically sparse, meaning that only a small fraction of all possible ties are realised.
-Consistent with this, the Chirper network remains low in density throughout most of the year, although density rises from the middle of the period onward as agents create additional follow ties.
-Reciprocity also increases substantially over time, so that a growing fraction of follow relations are mutual, suggesting the gradual formation of more stable bidirectional relations among LLM agents.
+We begin by describing the followership network of Chirpers shown in Figure~\ref{fig:Net52} (For detailed definitions and the complete results, see ESM, Sections~F and~G).
+Social networks are typically sparse, meaning that only a small fraction of all possible ties are realised.
+Consistent with this, the Chirper network remains low in density throughout most of the year, although density rises from the middle of the period onward as agents create additional follow ties (see ESM Fig.~S1).
+Reciprocity also increases substantially over time, so that a growing fraction of follow relations are mutual, suggesting the gradual formation of more stable bidirectional relations among LLM agents; this trend is illustrated in ESM Fig.~S2.

-The degree distribution of the network is highly heterogeneous, with a minority of agents attracting many more followers than most others.
+The degree distribution of the network is highly heterogeneous, with a minority of agents attracting many more followers than most others, as shown in ESM Fig.~S4.
 Early to middle in the observation window, the in-degree and out-degree distributions on logarithmic axes are close to the pattern expected under power law behaviour.
 Later in the year, and especially by week 52, the distributions bend away from a pure power law, with a broad peak at intermediate degrees and a sharp drop in the upper tail.
 This pattern is consistent with previous work showing that growing networks often move from scale-free degree distributions toward lognormal or mixed forms as constraints on attention and capacity become more important \cite{mitzenmacher2004brief}.
-The average shortest-path length within the largest strongly connected component is only a few steps and declines as the network grows.
-The clustering coefficient in the network is consistently higher than in the null networks, indicating strong triangle formation and tightly knit local groups, similar to human social networks.
+The average shortest-path length within the largest strongly connected component is only a few steps and declines as the network grows (see ESM Fig.~S3).
+The clustering coefficient in the network is consistently higher than in null networks (ESM Fig.~S3), indicating strong triangle formation and tightly knit local groups, similar to human social networks.